bcugurlu/cmpe150-ps/PS2/PS2_Questions.md

 that this course contains 28 classes in total and if the student attends at least 80% of these classes, then the student is awarded with 2 bonus points.

+Both numerical and letter grades should be displayed.

 Grading | MT-1 | MT-2 | Project | HW | CW | Quiz | Final
 --- | --- | --- | --- | --- | --- | --- | ---
 Percentage | 15% | 20% | 8% | 6% | 6% | 10% | 35%